Mossi people: Mogho Naaba and the Nakomse

 Second to the Mogho Naaba come the nobles, Nakomse (“people of power”; sing.
 Nakoambga), who all are from the family of the Mogho Naaba, whether they be brothers, sisters, cousins, or otherwise.
 All dignitaries come from the Mogho Naaba's family.
 The Nakomse are often assigned territories in the kingdom as governorships and rule in the name of the Mogho Naaba.
 As in the past, the Mogho Naaba needs the support of the “ancient ones”, his Nyon-nyonse (or gnon-gnon-sse) subjects to fully exercise his power.
 The Nyon-nyonse are the peoples who lived in Mossi-controlled regions before the Mossi.

-Mossi society is divided vertically into two major segments: the descendants of the horsemen who conquered the peoples on the Mossi plateau are called the Nakomse, and all Mossi Napa's (kings) come exclusively from the Nakomse class.
-These people use figures as political art to validate their rule over the peoples they conquered.
+The Nakomse are descended from the horsemen who conquered the peoples on the Mossi plateau.
+All Mossi Napa's (kings) come exclusively from the Nakomse class.
+They use figures as political art to validate their rule over the peoples they conquered.

+The Tengabisi

 The descendants of the ancient farming peoples who had occupied the land from the beginning of time and who, by right of first occupation, were and are the owners of the land are called the Tengabisi (“people of the earth”).
-These Tengabisi can be further divided into groups of smiths (Saya), groups of traders (Yarse) and, most important, groups of farmers (Nyonyose).
+The Tengabisi can be further divided into groups of smiths (Saya), groups of traders (Yarse) and groups of farmers (Nyonyose).
 Generally the smiths and the traders do not use masks, but the Nyonyose are the principal makers and users of masks in Mossi society.